9.3.1 Disclosure

 3. The transaction test is met if the third party’s returns or return information may relate to a transaction between the taxpayer and the third party and the third party’s information pertaining to the transaction may affect the resolution of an issue in a proceeding or investigation involving tax administration.

-4. Special agents who are contacted by an attorney for the government and asked to provide returns or return information in connection with an investigation or prosecution which was not referred by the IRS should refer the requesting attorney to the Disclosure Manager.
+4. SAs who are contacted by an attorney for the government and asked to provide returns or return information in connection with an investigation or prosecution which was not referred by the IRS should refer the requesting attorney to the Disclosure Manager.

 Disclosures to a Taxpayer’s Representative